retaildevcrews/helium-csharp/README.md

 ### Run the app

+> A debug build can connect to Key Vault using MSI, Azure CLI or Visual Studio Credentials

 - If you are using CodeSpaces, you just need to set the --keyvault-name parameter and press F5
   - Open launch.json in the .vscode directory at the root of the repo
   - Replace `{your keyvault name}`

 ```bash